d3rp/d3rp.github.io/content/blog/bash.rst

-These three commands are called "Bash strict mode" by many resources online, and are described as the fix for the dangerous behaviours of Bash.
+These three commands are referred to as "Bash strict mode" by many resources online, and will supposedly protect against the dangerous pitfalls of Bash.
 Whether this is a fair description remains to be seen.

 **From here on, assume that every single code sample is preceeded by** :code:`set -euo pipefail`.
 Now let's write some production code.